GREEN (Buy CDs by this artist)

 On the debut EP (a four-song 7-inch), the trio overcomes rudimentary production values to skirt nostalgia and introduce Lescher's mix of '60s Anglo-melodicism ("Gotta Getta Record Out," "Better Way"), punky rock ("Not Going Down (Anymore)") and soul ("I Don't Wanna Say No").
 Amateurish but inspired.

-At that point, the indie-label stalwarts Lescher, Tomasek and drummer Mark Mosher (all of them inexplicably dressed in drag on the cover) moved onto a bigger small record company and made The Pop Tarts with Chicago studio hound Iain Burgess, a keyboard-playing guest and a horn duo.
+At that point, the indie-label stalwarts Lescher, Tomasek and drummer Mark Mosher (all of them inexplicably dressed in drag on the cover) moved onto a bigger small record company and made The Pop Tarts with Chicago producer Iain Burgess, a keyboard-playing guest and a horn duo.
 The uneven effort fares well on several fronts: the simple soul of "Broken Promises" handsomely introduces the Zombies and Style Council to Antonio Carlos Jobim, "Hear What You Want to Hear" expands a snippet of Elvis Costello melody into fully formed brisk British Invasion pop and "Marga-Marguerite" deftly appropriates the high-toned sweetness of Curtis Mayfield.
-But other than Tomasek's goofy "Make Believe," the harder-rocking songs aren't so appealing, and Lescher sings "Long Distance Telephone," "Hot Lava Love" and "B.I.T.C.H." in a horrible shrill falsetto, making those songs unlistenable interruptions in what would otherwise be a pretty good record.
+But other than Tomasek's goofy "Make Believe," the harder-rocking songs aren't so appealing, and Lescher sings "Long Distance Telephone," "Hot Lava Love" and "B.I.T.C.H." in a shrill falsetto, making those songs unlistenable interruptions in what would otherwise be a pretty good record.

 After The Pop Tarts failed to deliver the band onto the alternative freeway career path, Green returned to Widely Distributed and made the dispirited but winning Pathétique EP, a diverse triad of new songs, including the surprise country swing of "If You Love Me (Part II)."
 Lescher then pursued that stylistic interest on a wonderfully touching Gram Parsons tribute album made with Janet Beveridge Bean (Eleventh Dream Day, Freakwater).
 A dozen selections written or just recorded by Parsons, Jesus Built a Ship to Sing a Song To benefits enormously from the modesty of the just-right arrangements, which are reverent and original, as much as the careful passion of the singing.
 Lescher and Bean alternate verses on "Brand New Heartache," join on the choruses of "Return of the Grievous Angel" and meld their oddly harmonious voices for the entirety of "Sin City," "You're Still on My Mind" and "Hearts on Fire."
 Lescher makes the most of his somber solo readings of "Love Hurts" and a bluesy all-piano "Hot Burrito #1," while Bean solos on a fast-paced "Luxury Liner" and a warbly, slow "She," letting the flaws in her delivery intensify the conviction in her voice.